-The WHS Regulations include specific duties for a person conducting a business or undertaking to manage the risks to health and safety associated with using, handling, generating and storing hazardous chemicals at a workplace.
+The WHS Regulations include a number of specific duties for a PCBU to manage the risks to health and safety associated with using, handling, generating and storing hazardous chemicals at a workplace.
 The duties include:

-- correct labelling of containers and pipework, using warning placards and outer warning placards and displaying of safety signs - maintaining a register and manifest (where relevant) of hazardous chemicals and providing notification to the regulator of manifest quantities if required - identifying risk of physical or chemical reaction of hazardous chemicals and ensuring the stability of hazardous chemicals - ensuring that exposure standards are not exceeded - provision of health monitoring to workers
+- correct labelling of containers and pipework, using warning placards and outer warning placards and displaying of safety signs - maintaining a register and manifest (where relevant) of hazardous chemicals and providing notification to the regulator of manifest quantities if required - identifying risk of physical or chemical reaction of hazardous chemicals and ensuring the stability of hazardous chemicals - ensuring that exposure standards are not exceeded - provision of health monitoring to workers - provision of information, training, instruction and supervision to workers - provision of spill containment system for hazardous chemicals if necessary - obtaining the current safety data sheet (SDS) from the manufacturer, importer or supplier of the chemical and making the SDS readily available to workers

-- provision of information, training, instruction and supervision to workers - provision of spill containment system for hazardous chemicals if necessary - obtaining the current Safety Data Sheet (SDS) from the manufacturer, importer or supplier of the chemical - controlling ignition sources and accumulation of flammable and combustible substances - provision and availability of fire protection, fire fighting equipment and emergency and safety equipment - preparing an emergency plan if the quantity of a class of hazardous chemical at a workplace exceeds the manifest quantity for that hazardous chemical - stability and support of containers for bulk hazardous chemicals including pipework and attachments - decommissioning of underground storage and handling systems - notifying the regulator as soon as practicable of abandoned tanks in certain circumstances
+- controlling ignition sources and accumulation of flammable and combustible substances - provision and availability of fire protection, firefighting equipment, emergency equipment and safety equipment - preparing an emergency plan, and if the quantity of a class of hazardous chemical at a workplace exceeds the manifest quantity for that hazardous chemical, providing a copy of the emergency plan to the primary service organisation - stability and support of containers for bulk hazardous chemicals including pipework and attachments - decommissioning of underground storage and handling systems - notifying the regulator as soon as practicable of abandoned tanks in certain circumstances.